-If you do have an older pet or a pet that is harder to insure, it might be a smart idea to set up a savings for them that will gain interest instead of paying the large cost of insurance.
+If you do have an older pet or a pet that is harder to ensure, it might be a smart idea to set up savings for them that will gain interest instead of paying the large cost of insurance.
 That way you can have financial peace of mind if and when a big procedure is needed.

-Setting up a separate savings is a great idea if you don’t feel pet insurance is right for you, but there is another great way to help make your vet visits even more affordable.
+Setting up separate savings is a great idea if you don’t feel pet insurance is right for you, but there is another great way to help make your vet visits even more affordable.